Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 ### **2. Branch Predictor Design:**
 This block has several components, being the GHR, the local branch predictors, and the BTB.
 It will also need multiplexers and decoders in order to retrieve the proper data as well.

+Note that for both the GHR, and local state machines, I intend on allowing the synthesizer to determine an encoding scheme, as this allows the final design to be synthesized either focusing on performance, area, or power more effectively.

 **GHR:**

 This will be a simple four state state machine, with one state for each possible combination of the last two branches.
 The state machines output will be described in the table below: